s3-orchestrator

 func NewScrubber

-NewScrubber creates a Scrubber with the given dependencies and optional encryptor.
+NewScrubber creates a Scrubber with the given dependencies.

 func (*Scrubber) Backfill

-func (s *Scrubber) Backfill(ctx context.Context, batchSize, offset int) (processed, nextOffset int)
+func (s *Scrubber) Backfill(ctx context.Context, batchSize, offset int, observer progress.Observer) (WorkSummary, int)

 Backfill reads objects that have no stored content hash, computes the SHA-256 digest, and stores it in the database.
-Processes up to batchSize objects starting at the given offset.
-Returns the number of objects processed and the next offset for pagination (0 when done).
+Processes up to batchSize objects starting at the given offset. observer, when non-nil, receives a start step before each object is hashed and an end step after, carrying the per-object outcome and duration.
+Returns the cycle summary and the next offset for pagination (0 when done).

 func (*Scrubber) Config